helium/HIP/0040-validator-denylist.md

 within consensus will vote to block rewards for individual witness receipts within a receipts transaction.
 This vote is added to the block metadata on-chain, which allows for later analysis of Hotspot activities.
-The on-chain data is important for the continued monitoring of denylisted hotspots for their possible removal or continued inclusion.
+The on-chain data is important for the continued monitoring of denylisted Hotspots for their possible removal or continued inclusion.
 In the current implementation, blocked PoC activity does not appear on-chain, thus removing an important dataset for continued analysis.

 Operators will specify their preferences for denylists in a configuration file.
 This configuration